Gartner's HCI "Confusing" Quadrant

 Over a year has gone by, and the much-anticipated Gartner Magic Quadrant for HCI has been released.
-A reprint can be found here if you’d like to dig deeper into the report itself.
 We reviewed the last report and focused only on the Leaders of the quadrant.
 Gartner threw a bit of a curveball this year, so we'll cover the quadrant as a whole.

 Let's immediately address the elephant in the room.
 Nutanix and VMware are the only two vendors in the Leaders quadrant.
 This is because Gartner decided that they should focus on hyper-converged infrastructure software.
 Notable exclusions from the quadrant are Cisco HyperFlex, Dell VxRail and HPE SimpliVity, as if these solutions don't require a storage software layer to function.

 We read the inclusion criteria, and it appears a single new requirement causes these exclusions: The ability for the vendor to support multiple server brands.
 Cisco is out because HyperFlex only supports UCS.
 Dell is out because VxRail (as the solution)* is only supported on Dell servers.
 HPE SimpliVity is also out because when SimpliVity was acquired, HPE moved to an HPE hardware-only support model.

 No real explanation is given as to why this single criterion was introduced (at least not a good one we could find) and why we need yet another quadrant to worry about and confuse customers.
 We say this because, in the report, Gartner lists out that vendors who were dropped from this quadrant will be included in a future iterated version, HCIS (Hyper-Converged Integrated Systems).
 Hopefully, a single criterion isn't the only thing differentiating the two quadrants when more than likely, VMware vSAN and Nutanix will also fit the HCIS quadrant criteria, duplicating efforts.